Mental Health Topics

 Tips for Employers

-Ewuria Darley, MS, associate director of the Center for Workplace Mental Health
+Ewuria Darley, M.S., is a former associate director of the Center for Workplace Mental Health

 - Holt-Lunstad J, Smith TB, Baker M, Harris T, Stephenson D. Loneliness and social isolation as risk factors for mortality: a meta-analytic review.
 Perspect Psychol Sci.
 2015 Mar;10(2):227-37

 - Anderson, G. Oscar and Colette E. Thayer.
 Loneliness and Social Connections: A National Survey of Adults 45 and Older.
 Washington, DC: AARP Research, September 2018.

 - Sappala, E. and King, M. Having Work Friends Can Be Tricky, but It’s Worth It.
 Harvard Business Review.

 - Allen TD, Golden TD, Shockley KM.
 How Effective Is Telecommuting?
 Assessing the Status of Our Scientific Findings.
 Psychol Sci Public Interest.
 2015; 16(2):40-68

 - Cacioppo S, Capitanio JP, Cacioppo JT.
 Toward a neurology of loneliness.
 Psychol Bull.
 2014; 140(6):1464-504.